 Animals hibernate by slowing their metabolic rates to consume less energy during seasonal periods of food scarcity and extreme cold weather.
 Some animals, including crickets and many other invertebrates, actually go further by entering complete dormancy.
 In the process called diapause, every cell in a cricket's body ceases growth and the cricket enters a state of suspended animation.
 By completely shutting off its own biological processes, animals in diapause can survive extreme cold with no food or water at all, and some even survive being frozen.

 Diapause is triggered by the environmental changes that precede winter.
 As summer wanes and fall approaches, the shorter periods of daylight trigger physiological changes which prepare the animal for diapause.
 Cooler temperatures may also trigger these changes.
 Unseasonably warm temperatures may delay or prevent diapause in some species, which is why it is not unheard of for crickets to remain active in a basement throughout the winter.
+The abundance and quality of available food tend to diminish as winter approaches, providing further signals for diapause activation in crickets.

 Lifespan and Life Stages